ABar1/openpose_colour_extraction/README.md

 # Image Processing By Pose

 ## Description
 *Image Processing By Pose* is a ROS package that uses RGB camera to detect and track humans.
 Capable of assigning ids to the detected people while being designed to handle total, ocasional obscurities.
 It is also a usefull tool for drawing skeleton lines, given the detected points by openpose.
+This project was created during my intership at IIT Democritos.

 ### Files Included: